 You may take a credit for income, war profits, and excess profits taxes paid or accrued during the tax year to any foreign country or U.S. possession, or any political subdivision (e.g., city, state, or province), agency, or instrumentality of the country or possession.
-This includes taxes paid or accrued in lieu of an income, war profits, or excess profits tax that is otherwise generally imposed.
+This includes taxes paid or accrued in lieu of a foreign or possession income, war profits, or excess profits tax that is otherwise generally imposed.
 For purposes of the credit, U.S. possessions include Puerto Rico, Guam, the Commonwealth of the Northern Mariana Islands, and American Samoa.

-U.S. citizens living in certain countries may be able to take an additional foreign tax credit against their U.S. tax liability for foreign tax imposed on certain items of income from the United States.
-These countries are Australia, Barbados, Canada, the Czech Republic, Finland, France, Germany, India, Israel, Italy, Kazakhstan, Mexico, the Netherlands, New Zealand, Portugal, Slovakia, Spain, Sweden, and Tunisia.
-Use the worksheet in Pub.
+U.S. citizens living in certain countries may be able to take an additional foreign tax credit for foreign tax imposed on certain items of income from the United States.
+See Pub.
+514 for details.
+If this applies to you, use the worksheet in Pub.
 514 to help you figure this additional credit.